EvvGC/Firmware/README.md

     - where it talks about importing a .cproject file, use the one in the setup folder called .cproject.orig

-20130629 - added USB libaries and stubbed in the VCP code (NOT FUNCTIONAL) 20130629 - added newlib_stubs.c - these are the stub routines that should allow the uarts to function like
+20130629 - added USB libaries and stubbed in the VCP code (NOT FUNCTIONAL)

+20130629 - added newlib_stubs.c - these are the stub routines that should allow the uarts to function like
            consoles with limited input/output features like printf, etc.

 20130711 - updated the CMSIS library to the latest version from ARM (3.2)
-           updated setup/.cproject.orig, confirmed build 20130712 - updated with latest sources from evvaldis, builds ok, still untested 20130712 - added the original sources for 0.3b and 0.3e (latest as of this date)
+           updated setup/.cproject.orig, confirmed build

+20130712 - updated with latest sources from evvaldis, builds ok, still untested

+20130712 - added the original sources for 0.3b and 0.3e (latest as of this date)

+20130716 - updated with new sprintf_ that is much smaller than original, changed Release build to optimize for size
+           added the USB FS Driver (none of the USB drivers are currently used